 ParseY – https://parsey.com/clickbank-infusionsoft-integration/

-This integration will automatically push the Customer Contact Information and Order Information from ClickBank into the Vendor’s Infusionsoft CRM account whenever a new order is created in ClickBank.
+This integration will automatically push the Customer Contact Information and Order Information from ClickBank into the Seller's Infusionsoft CRM account whenever a new order is created in ClickBank.
 It also updates Contact Records and Order Records on other transaction types: Rebill, Cancel Rebill, Un-Cancel Rebill, Refund and Chargeback.

 In addition to data entry, Parsey also triggers automation by completing API Goals inside Infusionsoft’s Campaign Builder, or you can have Parsey run the appropriate legacy Action Sets in Infusionsoft as well.
 Fulfillment and upsell campaigns get put on full auto-pilot.